ZclassicCommunity/electrum-zclassic/gui/kivy/Readme.md

 ## 5. Create the UI Atlas
-In the `gui/kivy` directory of Electrum-Zcash, run `make theming`.
+In the `gui/kivy` directory of Electrum-Zclassic, run `make theming`.

-## 6. Download Electrum-Zcash dependencies
+## 6. Download Electrum-Zclassic dependencies
 Run `contrib/make_packages`.

 ## 7. Build the APK